sunimp/TRONKit.Swift/README.md

 ## License

-The `TronKit.Swift` toolkit is open source and available under the terms of the [MIT License](https://github.com/sunimp/TronKit.Swift/blob/main/LICENSE).
+The `TRONKit.Swift` toolkit is open source and available under the terms of the [MIT License](https://github.com/sunimp/TRONKit.Swift/blob/main/LICENSE).